laminlabs/lamindb/README.md

 But without **queryable & validated data** or with data locked in organizational & infrastructure siloes, it leads to **garbage in, garbage out** or is quite simply impossible.

 Imagine building software without git or pull requests: an agent's quality would be impossible to **verify**.
-While code has git and tables have warehouses, biological data has lacked a framework for managing its unique complexity.
+While code has git and tables have dbt/warehouses, biological data has lacked a framework for managing its unique complexity.

 LaminDB fills the gap.
 It is a lineage-native lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) based on the established open data stack:
 Postgres/SQLite for metadata and cross-platform storage for datasets.